Mondego/dafny-synthesis/README.md

 method signature, and three test cases translated to suit Dafny.

 - 📂  Human Written Dataset: MBPP-DFY-50
-  - A collection of 50 problems selected from MBPP-san-DFY-228, containing problem description NLP specifications, Dafny implementation, and test.
+  - A collection of 50 problems selected from MBPP-san-DFY-228, containing problem description, NLP specifications, Dafny implementation, and test.

 - 📂 MBPP-DFY-153:
   -  A a collection of 153 MBPP problems that are implemented and formally verified in Dafny, 50 of which were written by the authors (i.e, MBPP-DFY-50) and 103 were synthesized by GPT-4 employing Dynamic Few-Shot Prompting.